 Residential curbside recycling (BluCan) service is provided by Washington County Solid Waste District (WCSWD), but the city has been contracted to collect and remit the fees to the WCSWD.
 This fee covers one (1) recycling container per household.
 Additional containers can be obtained through www.wcsw.org for an additional fee billed directly to the customer by the WCSWD.

 Fee for maintaining and improving the City’s storm drain system (handling of storm water and runoff in the city.)
 It is federal mandate which now requires cities as large as St. George to have a system in place to manage this type of runoff.
-The storm drainage fee is charge per Equivalent Residential Unit (ERU).
+The storm drainage fee is charged per Equivalent Residential Unit (ERU).
 A resident unit is equivalent to one household.
 The fee goes to operating, improving, and maintaining the city’s storm water drainage systems.

 The WCWCD Surcharge Fee is collected by the city and remitted to Washington County Water Conservancy District (WCWCD).
 Pays for regional water system (pipelines, water treatment and distribution of water) to the city.
 The surcharge is imposed for each water meter that provides services in the city.
 This requirement is a result of the city signing a Regional Water Supply Agreement with the WCWCD.